MaryBalemba/ITAI1378_Portfolio_Balemba/README.md

 # ITAI1378_Portfolio_Balemba
-Portfolio for ITAI1378 - A comprehensive portfolio that showcases your learning journey throughout course Computer Vision.
+Portfolio for ITAI1378 - A comprehensive portfolio that showcases my learning journey throughout this course ITAI 1378 Computer Vision.